linode/apl-docs/docs/get-started/installation/post-install-steps.md

 13. Fill in a password.

-14. Optional: Make te password `Temporary`.
+14. Optional: Make the password `Temporary`.
 This requires the user to change the password at the first login.

 15. Click on "Save".